 The best way to reduce the risk of developing anal cancer is to avoid infection with HPV and HIV.
 The risk of these infections is higher for those who have sex with multiple partners and those who have unprotected anal sex.

 Infection with HPV increases the risk of developing anal cancer.
 HPV infection can be present for years without causing any symptoms, so the absence of visible warts can’t be used to tell if someone has HPV.
 Even when someone doesn’t have warts (or any other symptom), he (or she) can still be infected with HPV and pass it on to somebody else.

 Condoms can provide some protection against HPV (and HIV), but they don’t prevent infection completely.

 One study found that when condoms are used correctly they can lower the genital HPV infection rate in women by about 70% – but they must be used every time sex occurs.
 This study did not look at the effect of condom use on anal HPV infection.

 Condoms can’t protect completely because they don’t cover every possible HPV-infected area of the body, such as skin of the genital or anal area.
 HPV can still be passed from one person to another by contact with an HPV-infected area of the body that is not covered by a condom.
 Still, condoms provide some protection against HPV.
 Male condom use also seems to help genital HPV infections clear (go away) faster in both women and men.

 Condom use is also important because it can help protect against AIDS and other sexually transmitted illnesses that can be passed on through some body fluids.

-This vaccine can only be used to help prevent HPV infection – it does not help treat an existing infection.
+These vaccines can only be used to help prevent HPV infection – they do not help treat an existing infection.
 To be most effective, the vaccine should be given before a person becomes sexually active.